 - A student who has successfully completed all course work and attended the ATI review, must take the ATI Comprehensive exit exam - Students must obtain an ATI comprehensive exam score that correlates with a 95% probability of passing the NCLEX-PN examination.
-The score that correlates with a 95% is about 74.7% on the assessment. - Students who achieve a passing score of 95% probability on ATI will proceed to take the HESI Comprehensive Exit Exam. - Students who are unsuccessful in passing the ATI Exit exam will have mandatory remediation. - Within 1 week or less from the failed ATI Exit Exam test date, the student will review content ideas indicated for improvement by the ATI test summary and discuss remediation plan with the course instructor or tutor.

-- The student will be scheduled to take the remedial ATI Exit exam no more than a week from the first failed ATI Exit Exam test date. - If the student fails to achieve a 95% probability of passing the NCLEX-PN on the remedial exit examination, the student will be considered a non-graduate. - Note: If a student does not show up on a scheduled proctored ATI and HESI exam without a valid reason, this will constitute failure and the student will not be allowed to take any further exams.
+The score that correlates with a 95% is about 74.7% on the assessment. - Students who are unsuccessful in passing the ATI Exit exam will have mandatory remediation. - Within 1 week or less from the failed ATI Exit Exam test date, the student will review content ideas indicated for improvement by the ATI test summary and discuss remediation plan with the course instructor or tutor. - The student will be scheduled to take the remedial ATI Exit exam no more than a week from the first failed ATI Exit Exam test date. - If the student fails to achieve a 95% probability of passing the NCLEX-PN on the remedial exit examination, the student will be considered a non-graduate. - Note: If a student does not show up on a scheduled proctored ATI and HESI exam without a valid reason, this will constitute failure and the student will not be allowed to take any further exams.
 Valid and acceptable reasons are but not limited to: - 1.
 Death of a relative: the absence arising from this condition is limited to a period of two (2) days unless a reasonable cause may be shown by the student for a longer absence.
 Relative is defined as immediate family only.
 This includes grandparents, parents, siblings, significant other and child. - 2.
 Personal illness: a medical certificate is required. - 3.
 Observance of religious holidays: any student of any religious faith shall be excused if his/her absence was for the purpose of observing a religious holiday consistent with his/her creed of belief. - 4.
 Court Appearance/Subpoena: court document is required. - 5.
 Emergency or set of circumstances which in the judgment of the Program Director/Administrator constitutes a good and sufficient cause for absence from school. - Student must submit a request for approval/denial addressed to the Program Director.

-POLICY ON SUBMITTING NCLEX-PN EXAM PAPERWORK TO BVNPT (Effective: July 12, 2018)
+POLICY ON SUBMITTING NCLEX-PN EXAM PAPERWORK TO BVNPT

+(Effective: May 2, 2019)